 About the Study

 This early study will look into the feasibility of adjusting dam discharges, modifying the structure of the dam, or completely removing it.
 OCB will work with Anchor QEA to collect survey data and build models to evaluate options for the dam.
 OCB and Anchor QEA will also work with technical experts representing the cities of Centralia and Bucoda, the Confederated Tribes of the Chehalis Reservation, and experts in flooding and aquatic species.
+OCB has completed an initial report and a more detailed Phase 2 study:

 Potential Flood Damage Reduction Benefit